2022 U.S. Open Men's Singles Draw, Scores - Tennis

-None of the eight quarterfinalists have won a major.
-The 19-year-old Alcaraz is the highest seed left at No. 3.
-He dispatched the last remaining major champion, 2014 U.S. Open winner Marin Cilic, in a five-set thriller that ended after 2 a.m. on Tuesday.
+Carlos Alcaraz, the No. 3 seed from Spain, is the highest-ranked player left in the draw.
+At 19, he can become the youngest men’s Grand Slam champion since Nadal won the first of his 22 majors at the 2005 French Open.

-Nadal’s quest for his 23rd major ended Monday when American Frances Tiafoe defeated him in four tightly contested sets.
-Nadal extended his winning record over Richard Gasquet to 18-0 on Saturday with a three-set victory, but his unbeaten streak in Grand Slam matches in which he has competed this year ends at 22.
+Nadal’s quest for his 23rd major — and to move two clear of Novak Djokovic for the most in men’s history — ended at the hands of American Frances Tiafoe in the round of 16.
+Tiafoe became the first American born in 1989 or later to beat Nadal, Djokovic or Roger Federer in a major in 31 tries.

-Missing from the tournament is 21-time Grand Slam champion Novak Djokovic, who announced his absence from the U.S. Open via Twitter.
-Djokovic is unvaccinated, and current U.S. rules require that any non-U.S. citizen must be fully vaccinated against COVID-19 in order to receive a visa to enter the country.
+Djokovic was ineligible for the U.S. Open because he is unvaccinated against COVID-19.
+Current U.S. rules require that any non-U.S. citizen must be fully vaccinated against the coronavirus in order to receive a visa to enter the country.

-Daniil Medvedev‘s journey to defend his U.S. Open title came to an end on Sunday night when he fell to Australian Nick Kyrgios in four sets.
-Kyrgios unseated the No. 1 seed 7-6 (11), 3-6, 6-3, 6-2 to advance to the U.S. Open quarterfinals for the first time.
-The victory marked Kyrgios’ fourth win in five encounters with Medvedev and his second straight after defeating Medvedev in a second round match last month in Montreal.
+Federer, a 20-time major champ, hasn’t played tournament tennis since undergoing a third knee surgery in an 18-month span after a quarterfinal exit at last year’s Wimbledon.
+He is expected to compete at the Swiss Indoors, his home tournament, in October, and possibly at least Wimbledon next year.

-Next, Kyrgios will face No. 27 seed Karen Khachanov, who defeated No. 12 seed Pablo Carreno Busta in five sets earlier Sunday evening.
-Kyrgios has been playing some of the greatest tennis of his career this summer after reaching the Wimbledon final in July and capturing his seventh ATP title in Washington, D.C.
+Australian Nick Kyrgios followed his breakthrough Wimbledon runner-up by ousting defending U.S. Open champion Medvedev in the fourth round, then lost a five-setter to Russian Karen Khachanov in the quarterfinals.
+Khachanov gets Norwegian Casper Ruud, the French Open runner-up, in the semifinals.

 MORE: U.S. Open Women’s Singles Draw